 At Children’s Hospital Oakland, Jinny quickly learned on the job while drawing on the instruction she received at Dominican in the School of Health and Natural Sciences.
 She credits her clinical instructors for giving her confidence and providing a solid foundation that has enabled her to grow as a nurse.

 “They provided impactful insight on how to take theory and use it in care,” Jinny says.
 “Their constant reassurance and guidance through the years have allowed me to feel comfortable and confident throughout my entire experience at Dominican.”

-Emily, who works in the Intensive Care Nursery, says the experiences of the past few weeks have made her proud of the profession.
+Emily, who works in the Intensive Care Nursery, says the experiences in April made her proud of the profession.

 “I've never been so proud to – almost – be a part of the nursing profession after seeing how nurses advocate for both their patients and themselves,” she says.
 “Dominican has given me pride in my career choice and confidence that I can be a great nurse one day, and can face my future obstacles with the same dignity and heart that the nurses fighting COVID directly exhibit.”